 As part of the research for this piece, we shopped Ladder for a variety of term life policies for customers of different ages.
-You can go straight to see the quotes or stick around to read about the full life insurance shopping experience.
+You can go straight to the quotes or read about the full life insurance shopping experience.

 Here’s What You Need To Know About Ladder